AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 **Total Number of Ingestions required**

 * It is important to capture this item into the plan, as an extracted set can be ingested into multiple Cloud Service environments.
-* Number of Top up ingestions.
+* Number of Top-up ingestions.
 * Migrating content from the Source Author to the Cloud service Author instance and from the Source Publish to Cloud Service Publish is the best practice to avoid ingesting all the Author content into the Cloud Service Publish.

 ### Migration Tracker {#migration-tracker}

 You can use the migration tracker to note down the times for both the initial and top up runs.
-These data points will help you formulate realistic content freeze requirements before the final top up.
+These data points will help you formulate realistic content freeze requirements before the final top-up.

 The tracker will also help you to:

 * Identify any deviations from the planner that require adjustments in the plan or go-live timelines
 * Provide a realistic status that can be used in all necessary communications
-* Plan for initial or future top up migrations
+* Plan for initial or future top-up migrations

 The following table illustrates a functional migration tracker: